Tejasgow/Netflix-/README.md

 # Netflix-
-I have created a responsive webpage using HTML,CSS.
+I have created a responsive webpage using HTML,CSS,JS.